Safeguarding at St Paul's

-Under the Education Act 2002 (section 175), schools must “make arrangements to safeguard and promote the welfare of children”.
+Under section 175 of the Education Act 2002 schools are required to have arrangements in place to safeguard and promote the welfare of children.

 At St Paul’s we will endeavour to provide a safe and welcoming environment where children are respected and valued.

 Parents/carers should know that the law requires all school staff to pass on information which gives rise to a concern about a child’s welfare, including risk from neglect, physical, emotional or sexual abuse.
-The school should make parents/carers aware that records of safeguarding concerns may be kept about their child.
+Parents/carers should know that records of safeguarding concerns may be kept about their child.
 They should be informed that school staff will seek, in general, to discuss any concerns with them including referrals to other agencies.

 Local procedures state that “Consent should always be sought from an adult with parental responsibility for the child/young person before passing information about them to Children’s Social Care, unless seeking consent would place the child at risk of significant harm or may lead to the loss of evidence for example destroying evidence of a crime or influencing a child about a disclosure made.”
 This includes allowing them to share information without consent, if it is not possible to gain consent, if it cannot be reasonably expected that a professional gains consent, or if to gain consent would place a child at risk.

 Where there is a need to share special category personal data, the Data Protection Act 2018 contains ‘safeguarding of children and individuals at risk’ as a processing condition that allows professionals to share information.